How It Works

 The process begins when a buyer expresses intent through a Scout-enabled application.
 This could be a shopping app, a procurement portal, or any system where purchase intent is formed.

-- Identity remains abstracted from the very start
+- Identity remains abstracted until commitment

 Find Relevant Sellers

-- Matching based on intent, not identity
+- Matching based on the session, not identity

-- Sellers see anonymized market signals
+- Sellers see the anonymized session, never the buyer

 What Makes This Different